dec0dOS/amazing-github-template/README.md

 cookiecutter gh:dec0dOS/amazing-github-template
 ```

-You will get the interactive prompt where you'll need to specify relevant options for your project (or the default value will be used).
+You will get an interactive prompt where you'll specify relevant options for your project (or the default value will be used).

 ![Preview](docs/images/preview.svg)